pbklink/motif-core/etc/motif-core.api.md

     protected renderValueTypeId: RenderValue.TypeId;
 }

-// Warning: (ae-missing-release-tag) "EnumExplicitElementsArrayUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export abstract class EnumExplicitElementsArrayUiAction extends TypedExplicitElementsArrayUiAction<Integer> {
+export { EnumExplicitElementsArrayUiAction }
-}

 export { EnumInfoOutOfOrderError }

-// @public (undocumented)
-export class EnumMappedExplicitElementsArrayUiAction extends TypedMappedExplicitElementsArrayUiAction<Integer> {
+export { EnumMappedExplicitElementsArrayUiAction }
-}

 // Warning: (ae-missing-release-tag) "EnumRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //